 SBASSE Faculty Seminar Series

 Date: Tuesday, April 03, 2012

 Venue: Smart Room, LUMS

 Wheat (Triticum aestivum) is one of the most important food crops and feeds more people than any other crop.
-We are using high-throughput sequencing and associated computational and statistical analyses to study the extent and precise nature of genetic variations that has led to the modern day bread wheat from wild grasses.
+We are using high-throughput sequencing and associated computational and statistical analyses to study the extent and precise nature of genetic variations that has led to the modern day bread wheat from wild graSBASSEs.
 We have identified over 120,000 new bases in the wheat transcriptome using partial sequences and next generation sequencing reads, and have identified genetic differences between wheat sub-genomes and the corresponding diploid progenitors.